 Watch CBS News

-Christopher Bendann, the former Gilman School teacher charged with child pornography and possession among other crimes, refused to leave his cell to attend jury selection for his federal trial Wednesday morning.
+BALTIMORE -- Christopher Bendann, the former Gilman School teacher charged with child pornography and possession, among other crimes, was forced to attend jury selection for his federal trial Wednesday morning after he refused to leave his cell.

 Bendann was arrested in February 2023 after being accused of sexually exploiting a former student between 2016 and 2019.

-Judge James K. Bredar ordered U.S. Marshals retrieve him from the Chesapeake Detention Center in Baltimore.
+Judge James K. Bredar ordered U.S. Marshals to retrieve him from the Chesapeake Detention Center in Baltimore.

 "The United States Marshal shall FORTHWITH deliver the Defendant to the Motz Ceremonial Courtroom in the United States Courthouse in Baltimore so that the long-scheduled jury trial in this matter may commence," read the order from Judge Bredar.